-On Wednesday, the UN Security Council decided to set up a United Nations Integrated Transition Assistance Mission in Sudan (Unitams).
-The mandate of the hybrid United Nations-African Union mission in Darfur (Unamid) was extended until December 31.
+On Wednesday, the UN Security Council decided to set up a United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS).
+The mandate of the hybrid United Nations-African Union mission in Darfur (UNAMID) was extended until December 31.
 According to Prime Minister Abdallah Hamdok, the new mission will help rebuild the country in a way similar to the Marshall Plan.

-According to Resolution 2524 (2020) [text attached below], Unitams will be established upon the adoption of this resolution, for an initial period of 12 months.
+According to Resolution 2524 (2020) [text attached below], UNITAMS will be established upon the adoption of this resolution, for an initial period of 12 months.

-Unitams strategic objectives will be to assist Sudan “in its transition towards democratic governance, provide support for peace negotiations and bolster efforts to maintain accountable Rule of Law and security institutions,” the UN said in a press release yesterday.
+The mission’s strategic objectives will be to assist Sudan “in its transition towards democratic governance, provide support for peace negotiations and bolster efforts to maintain accountable Rule of Law and security institutions,” the UN said in a press release yesterday.

 The new political mission will provide technical assistance to the Constitution drafting process, supporting implementation of all human rights, equality, accountability and Rule of Law provisions in Sudan’s Constitutional Charter.